dangulti/dangulti.github.io/index.md

 title: Welcome!
 ---

-{% include image.html url="./assets/images/Daniel_website.jpg" width=325 align="right" %}
+{% include image.html url="./assets/images/Daniel_photo.jpg" width=325 align="right" %}

 Welcome!
-I am a PhD candidate in the [Department of Economics](https://krannert.purdue.edu/academics/Economics/) at Purdue University.
-My research interest is applying non-stationary time series models in macroeconomics.
+I am a visiting assistant professor at Colgate University department of Economics.
+I am broadly interested in applying frontier econometric models to interesting economic problems.
 My job market paper analyzes earning dynamics and household consumption insurance, i.e., the fraction of income shocks households self-insure against.
-I will be on the job market in 2022-23 and I will be available for interviews at the AEA meetings January 5-8, New Orleans, Louisiana.

-#### JMP: Modeling Earnings Processes and Consumption Insurance at the Household Level
-##### Abstract
-The study of income and consumption linkage and analysis of permanent and transitory income shocks is limited by model misspecification and availability of data.
-The misspecification arises from ignoring unemployment risk while estimating income shocks.
-I employ Heckman two step regression model to consistently estimate income shocks.
-Moreover, to deal with data sparsity, I propose identifying the partial consumption insurance and income and consumption volatility heterogeneities at the household level using Least Absolute shrinkage and Selection Operator (LASSO).
-Using PSID data, I estimate partial consumption insurance against permanent shock of 63% and 49% for white and black household heads, respectively; the white and black household heads self-insure against 100% and 90% of the transitory income shocks, respectively.
-Moreover, I find income and consumption volatilities and partial consumption insurance parameters vary across time.
+My current research focuses on analyzing income and consumption dynamics and examines the link between income and consumption inequality.
+Another interesting exercise is analyzing how this link various across different demographic characteristics.
+Dimensions of heterogeneity can come in the form of various demographic characteristics including age, level of education, race, sex, etc.

+To address questions, I rely on techniques from classical econometrics, structural modeling and cutting-edge machine learning techniques as needed.

-#### Fields: Macroeconomics, Econometrics and Finance
+#### Fields: Macroeconomics, Econometrics and Machine Learning.